Restaurant Brands announces ‘Winning Together’ plan to improve Tim Hortons - Red Deer Advocate

-Tim Hortons saw comparable same-store sales growth — a key industry metric measuring performance of stores that have been open a year or more — fall 0.3 per cent in the company’s first quarter.
-The brand suffered from intense competition, problems with its annual ‘Roll Up the Rim’ promotion and negative media coverage generated by a group of dissident franchise owners, RBI chief executive Daniel Schwartz told analysts.
+Tim Hortons has suffered from intense competition, problems with its annual ‘Roll Up the Rim’ promotion and negative media coverage generated by a group of dissident franchise owners, RBI chief executive Daniel Schwartz told analysts.

 The strategy is intended to counter negative attention brought to the brand by a group of dissident franchisees, dubbed the Great White North Franchisee Association, which claims to represent more than half of Canadian franchisees, and has vocally criticized the parent company for cutbacks they say are hurting their business.